-A Rose Hip is the fruit of the wild dog rose.
-Rose hips have a tangy and citrus taste.
+Rose-hips are the fruit from blossoms of the wild rose flower.
+Rose hips contain the seeds of the rose plant.
+When dried rose hip and the seeds are used together, they are some of the most packed fruits of any plant, which is why they have become such a desirable and sought-after product in markets around the world.
 They are known to contain 50% more Vitamin C than oranges.
 Rose Hips have been traditionally used as a diuretic and known to gently soothe blockage in cases of mild kidney disorders and constipation.
+Rose hips have a tangy and citrus taste.

 Brewing your tea doesn’t have to be hard; follow these steps for the perfect cup of tea.